-Hardcover with dust jacket, 241 pages, Black-and-White and Color photographs, illustrations, 2 separate 15 x 21 in. color maps of the Soo Line (before the Milwaukee Road purchase) and the new Soo Transportation System.
+Hardcover with dust jacket, 241 pages, B&W and Color photographs, illustrations, 2 separate 15 x 21 in. color maps of the Soo Line (before the Milwaukee Road purchase) and the new Soo Transportation System.

 The third and final volume in the series.
 Offers an account of the history of the Soo Line Railroad and its Chicago Division- The Wisconsin central Railroad- with emphasis on their relation to the Canadian Pacific Railway.
 This volume features descriptions of the Soo's lines in Wisconsin, Illinois and Michigan, complementing the material in Saga of the Soo Volume II (which covered the lines in Minnesota, the Dakotas and Montana).

 The East referenced the title stands for the initial effort of the Soo's founders to develop the Minneapolis, Sault Ste.
 Marie and Atlantic Railway that reached east to the Upper Peninsula of Michigan.
 There it connected with the great Canadian Pacific Railway at Sault Ste.
 Marie.
 East also Stands for the great contribution that the Wisconsin Central made to Soo Line's fortunes after it was leased by the Soo in 1909.